mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.0/supported-kernels/index.md

 count
 ```

 If you want to use HDFS as storage or as an event log directory for a Spark History Server, HDFS configuration files should be added to the classpath.
-To make HDFS configuration available for the notebook, add the following line in a first cell of the notebook,
+To make HDFS configuration available for the notebook, add the following line in the first cell of the notebook:

 ```scala
 %classpath add jar /mnt/mesos/sandbox/hadoop_conf